-We believe that the actions we have taken to improve our financial position and maximize our liquidity, as described further in the "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2020 Annual Report on Form 10-K, will continue to mitigate the impact to our cash flow caused by tenants not timely paying contractual rent.
+Given the higher levels of inflation, rising interest rates, and potentially worsening economic conditions, we continue to monitor and address risks related to the general state of the economy.
+We believe that the actions we have taken to improve our financial position and maximize our liquidity, as described further in the "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2022 Annual Report on Form 10-K, will continue to mitigate the impact to our cash flow caused by tenants not timely paying contractual rent.

-See further discussion of the impact of COVID-19 on our business throughout Item 2.
+See further discussion of the impact of current economic conditions on our business throughout Item 2.